groovy-tutorial/groovy-tutorial/manuscript/04/04_60_Branching.md

 ## Labelled branching

 If you have a secret desire to create spaghetti code that quickly becomes unreadable then labels are for you!

 Labels are used when you have nested loops - a loop within a loop.
 Both `break` and `continue` can be given a label that directs the program to another nesting level.
 In the example below I label the first loop `flowerlist` and, when I get to the colour `'Green'` in the inner loop, my `continue` is directed not at the inner loop but at the outer one labelled `flowerlist` - this is called a "labelled continue":

-{title="Using labels",lang=groovy}
+{title="Using labels",lang=Java}
 	def colours = ['Red', 'Orange', 'Yellow', 'Green', 'Blue', 'Indigo', 'Violet']

 	def flowers = ['daisy', 'rose', 'tulip']

 	flowerlist:
 	    for (flower in flowers) {
 	        for (colour in colours) {